CallinCeriani/blast2tree/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg?style=flat)](https://bioconda.github.io/)

-An experimental Linux pipeline optimized for haploid fungi, enabling rapid genus-level identification of multiple genomes with uncertain classification at a user-defined taxonomic level.
+An experimental Linux pipeline optimized for haploid fungi, enabling rapid genus-to-species-level identification of multiple genomes with uncertain classification at a user-defined taxonomic level.
 Additionally, it extracts sequences of interest for manual review.
 Sequences should be single-copy and taxonomically informative.

 **Requires:**
 - Working conda or miniconda installation [miniconda](https://www.anaconda.com/download/success) (to make sure it's up to date, do `conda update -n base --all`)